The Homotopy Braces Formality Morphism: G-infinity -morphism and relation to D. Tamarkin's quantization

 \subsection{Proof of Theorem \ref{thm:kontsextends}}

-First construct a map $G_\infty \to \Br_\infty$ by lifting up to homotopy:
+First construct a map $\Ger_\infty \to \Br_\infty$ by lifting up to homotopy:

-This is possible since $\Br_\infty\to \Graphs$ is a quasi-isomorphism and $L\infty \to G_\infty$ is a cofibration.
-Note also that the homotopy may be chosen to vanish on $L_\infty\subset G_\infty$.
-Using the map $G_\infty \to \Br_\infty$ one can pull back our $\Br_\infty$ morphism to a $G_\infty$ morphism
+This is possible since $\Br_\infty\to \Graphs$ is a quasi-isomorphism and $\Lie_\infty^{(1)} \to \Ger_\infty$ is a cofibration.
+Note also that the homotopy may be chosen to vanish on $\Lie_\infty^{(1)}\subset \Ger_\infty$.
+Using the map $\Ger_\infty \to \Br_\infty$ one can pull back our $\Br_\infty$ morphism to a $\Ger_\infty$ morphism

-Here the $G_\infty$ structure on the left is not the standard one.
+Here the $\Ger_\infty$ structure on the left is not the standard one.
 We use the prime to distinguish it from the space $\Tpoly$ with the standard Gerstenhaber structure.
-However, the $L_\infty$ structure on $\Tpoly'$ is the same as that on $\Tpoly$.
-The homotopy in the above diagram, composed with the representation $\Graphs\to \End(\Tpoly)$, gives us (-by integration-) a $G_\infty$ map
+However, the $\Lie_\infty^{(1)}$-structure on $\Tpoly'$ is the same as that on $\Tpoly$.
+The homotopy in the above diagram, composed with the representation $\Graphs\to \End(\Tpoly)$, gives us (-by integration-) a $\Ger_\infty$ map

-The $L_\infty$-part of this map is the identity.
-Composing $\phi$ with the above formality morphism, one obtains a $G_\infty$ formality morphism
+The $\Lie_\infty$-part of this map is the identity.
+Composing $\phi$ with the above formality morphism, one obtains a $\Ger_\infty$ formality morphism

-Here the Gerstenhaber structure on the left is the usual one, and the $G_\infty$ structure on the right (solution to Deligne's conjecture) comes from pulling back the natural $\Br_\infty$ structure via the map $G_\infty \to \Br_\infty$ constructed above.
-Since the $L_\infty$-part of $\phi$ was trivial, the $L_\infty$-part of $\mU$ is exactly M. Kontsevich's $L_\infty$-morphism.
+Here the Gerstenhaber structure on the left is the usual one, and the $\Ger_\infty$ structure on the right (solution to Deligne's conjecture) comes from pulling back the natural $\Br_\infty$ structure via the map $\Ger_\infty \to \Br_\infty$ constructed above.
+Since the $\Lie_\infty$-part of $\phi$ was trivial, the $\Lie_\infty$-part of $\mU$ is exactly M. Kontsevich's $\Lie_\infty$-morphism.
 This proves Theorem \ref{thm:kontsextends}.
+Note also that by constructions all the components of the $\Ger_\infty$ morphism we constructed are expressible through graphical formulas, i.~e., using only operations from the operad $\SGra$.